arv100kri/Cognitive-Services/Content/en-us/Computer-vision/HowToCallVisionAPI.md

 categories[].score	| number	| Confidence score, between 0 and 1
 categories[].detail	 | object?      | Optional detail object

-Note that if multiple categories match (for example, 86-cat classifier returns a score for both people_ and people_young when model=celebrities), the details are attached to the most general level match (people_ in that example.)
+Note that if multiple categories match (for example, 86-category classifier returns a score for both people_ and people_young when model=celebrities), the details are attached to the most general level match (people_ in that example.)

 ###<a name="Errors">Errors Responses</a>
-These are identical to vision.analyze, with the additional error of NotSupportedModel error (HTTP 400), which may be returned in both option 1 and 2 scenarios.
-For Option 2 (Enhanced Analysis), if any of the models specified in details are not recognized, the API will return a NotSupportedModel, even if 1 or more of them are valid.
-Users can call listModels to find out what models are supporte.
+These are identical to vision.analyze, with the additional error of NotSupportedModel error (HTTP 400), which may be returned in both Option One and Option Two scenarios.
+For Option Two (Enhanced Analysis), if any of the models specified in details are not recognized, the API will return a NotSupportedModel, even if one or more of them are valid.
+Users can call listModels to find out what models are supported.

 The remainder of error values are listed [here](https://dev.projectoxford.ai/docs/services/54ef139a49c3f70a50e79b7d/operations/550a323849c3f70b34ba2f8d).